Study 1

 We will be seeking to engage national and local policymakers and employers (e.g., regional chief nurses, wellbeing champions, HR); and a diverse sample of nurses.

-If you are interested in finding out more about participating in this study, please complete our contact form.
+If you are a woman nurse and are interested in finding out more about participating, please complete our contact form.